 Impossible contains high levels of glyphosates and GMO’s that we know present increased risk for cancer, liver issues, fertility concerns and allergy risks.

 Relying exclusively on soy based products is not the best idea.
 Soy farming is incredibly damaging to soil health, native ecosystems and our environment at large.

 The Impossible Burger is a miracle in engineering, but is it a food we should eat?
-Research shows that eating whole foods provides more nutrition, vitamins and minerals than equal amounts of these vitamins in synthetic forms.
+Research shows that eating whole food provides more nutrition, minerals than equal amounts of these vitamins in synthetic forms.
 Our body knows how to absorb nutrition from real food.